 If you suspect an insect bite, you might be tempted to give your cat some over-the-counter antihistamine medicine, but this is a bad idea.

-According to the Blue Cross, over-the-counter meds made for humans often contain toxic ingredients for cats so they should never be administered without a vet’s approval.
+According to the Blue Cross, over-the-counter meds made for humans often contain toxic ingredients for cats.
+They should never be administered without a vet’s approval.

-If the sting/bite is mild and your cat is not experiencing any additional symptoms (fatigue, drippy nose, loss of appetite) your vet may advise you apply a cold compress to the cat’s leg intermittently and wait for it to heal on its own.
+If the sting/bite is mild and your cat is not experiencing any additional symptoms (fatigue, drippy nose, loss of appetite), then your vet may advise you apply a cold compress to the cat’s leg intermittently and wait for it to heal on its own.

 Is It a Broken Leg?

 When we see our cat struggling to walk, we immediately think it’s a broken leg.
-But would a cat with a broken leg be able to hide their pain?
+But would a cat with a broken leg be able to hide his pain?

-It would be difficult because cats cannot generally walk on a fracture at all, so you’re bound to notice something is wrong.
-Having said that, a cat with a broken leg may drag themselves to a hiding place to lie low for a while.
+It would be difficult because cats cannot walk on a fracture at all, so you’re bound to notice something is wrong.
+Having said that, a cat with a broken leg may drag himself to a hiding place to lie low for a while.

 It goes without saying all cats with a suspected broken leg should be taken to the vet immediately.
 Your vet may place a splint on the cat’s leg to help it heal or, in severe cases, perform surgery.

-This condition is rarely documented but it is becoming more widely recognized now that domestic cats are living longer lives.
+This condition is becoming more widely recognized now that domestic cats are living longer lives.
 Hip dysplasia is typically a condition of old age.

 It occurs when the joint at the top of the leg doesn’t fit perfectly into the hip joint.
 This can cause pain in the joint and slows down movements.
 But how would you know if your cat has hip dysplasia?
 Look out for the following symptoms: